Last fact-checked: 7 March 2019

-Now it’s easier than ever with the international airport in Liberia serving some of the most attractive countryside and coastline in the country, with this once small cowboy town turning into the new international gateway for visiting tourists to the area.
+Liberia’s international airport provides quick and easy access to some of the most attractive countryside and coastline in the country, with this once-small cowboy town recently emerging as a new international gateway for tourists visiting the area.

 Most people who arrive in Liberia tend to stay for only a day or two, using it as a springboard to plan their itineraries to the other points of interest around the area.

 The many beaches on the Pacific Coast are a draw for most, including the town of Tamarindo and the newer resorts along the Papagayo Gulf.
-Not only are there pristine, white sands and turquoise waters, but an abundance of wildlife for snorkelers and divers, as well as some decent surfing sites, in particular the Santa Rosa National Park which has possibly some of the best surf in the world.
+Not only will you find white sand and turquoise waters, but an abundance of wildlife for snorkelers and divers, as well as some decent surfing sites.
+In fact, Santa Rosa National Park has possibly some of the best surf in the world.

-Dental patients will enjoy all that Liberia has to offer, doing as much or as little as the mood takes after dental treatment.
+Dental patients will enjoy all that Liberia and the surrounding countryside has to offer, doing as much or as little as the mood takes after dental treatment.

 Liberia is in the province of Guanacaste in northwest Costa Rica, about half an hour’s drive from the Pacific Coast.